My Main Page with Links to My Other

 by Richard Stivers

 Richard Stivers argues that recent technologies mostly provide wish fulfillment.
 Many individuals want speed and quantity to distract.
-Machines deliver that.
-Unlike Marxism and Social Darwinism, techno-utopianism remains popular.
-Yet, all three are deterministic, alleging to know the end result of the world.
+Machines deliver.

 The promoters of technology, asserts Stivers, turn

-the world in to a big play land, and personal relationships go to hell.
+the world into a big play land, then personal relationships go to hell.
 Family

 members, research indicates, are not deeply involved with each

-other, until one member becomes a pain in the butt.
+other, until one member becomes a pain.
 Relationships are shallow

 and passionless.
-Deep convictions, and the reasons behind them, are rarely
+Deep convictions, and the reasons behind them, are seldom

 expressed.
 Most current conversations consist of superficial chitchat,